clairemuia/MAP674_Final_ClaireMuia/README.md

 ## Introduction

+This document includes the entire data analysis and map making process.
+Please [visit this page to view the final maps](https://clairemuia.github.io/MAP674_Final_ClaireMuia/) online.

 ### Brief description of question of interest

 For this project, I decided to explore questions related to white oak (Quercus alba) presence, abundance, and distribution in the US and then Kentucky.
 White oaks are a huge topic here in the FNR Department at UK, and I'm particularly interested in them (and overall forest biomass) as there is a very direct and influential connection between white oaks, forest habitats, egde habitats, and wildlife.
 Their populations aren't in horrendous shape, but there is an overall decline and also struggle to regenerate and recruit into the forest canopies where they occur.
 White oaks are massively important to not only the timber and bourbon industries of Kentucky and other states, but also are a critical component of the diets and habitat structures of a number of animal species, from microscopic (forest invertebrates) to quite large (my thesis study animal, the elk) and numerous in between.